 International Ship and Port Facility Security Code is an amendment to the Safety of Life at Sea (SOLAS) Convention (1974/1988) on minimum security arrangements for ships, ports and government agencies.

-As a consequence of the on-going piracy attacks in the Gulf of Aden, lines have implemented a piracy surcharge.
-(Also known as ERS – Emergency Risk Surcharge or Aden Gulf surcharge).
-The surcharge contributes to the additional costs due to the security situation in the Gulf of Aden.
+Piracy Risk contributes to the additional costs for security in the Gulf of Aden.
 The additional costs include crew risk compensation, cancellation of economical speed and redeployment of vessel.

-A Heavy Weight Surcharge may apply on 20í containers from the Far East due to the volume of heavy exports exceeding space available on vessels.
+A Heavy Weight Surcharge may be applicable on shipments due to the volume of heavy loaded containers exceeding the allocated space on vessels.
 This charge is implemented by carriers to try and maximise space on vessels before the weight capacity is exceeded.